Tennis-Birthday boy Alcaraz beats Coric to reach Madrid final | Sports-Games

 Defending champion Carlos Alcaraz celebrated his 20th birthday by storming into the Madrid Open final with a 6-4 6-3 victory over Borna Coric on Friday to stay on track for his fourth title of the season.

-In Sunday's title clash, the top-seeded Spaniard will face off against qualifier Aslan Karatsev or lucky loser Jan-Lennard Struff who will contest the other semi-final later in the day.
+In Sunday's title clash, the top-seeded Spaniard will face off against lucky loser Jan-Lennard Struff who battled from a set down to beat qualifier Aslan Karatsev 4-6 6-3 6-4 in the other semi-final.
 "It means a lot to me, playing a final again here in Madrid.
 It's such a special place for me.
 I have great memories since I came here to play Under-12s," Alcaraz said.

 "Last year it was amazing.
 I'll enjoy the final and try to make all of Spain happy.
 I don't think about the pressure here.
 I just think about playing great matches and getting good results.
 I enjoy every single second here."
 Alcaraz has enjoyed a spectacular start to his career, becoming the youngest man to top the world rankings after his U.S. Open win last September and has already claimed three Masters 1000 titles as a teenager.